railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	:scale: 100
 	:align: center

-	*Partial shipping*
+	*Partial Shipping*

 In the stock moves, you will see that there are two moves.
-The first is the remaining quantities to ship and the second is for the shipped goods.
+The first move is for the remaining quantities to ship and the second one is for the shipped goods.
 There will be more stock moves if you process partial shipping in more than two times.

 .. figure:: images/stock_move_partial.png